rishabhrsnr/Medical-Chatbot/README.md

 ### Example Questions

 - What are the symptoms of Eczema?
-- What are the symptoms of Diabetes?
+- Diabetes?
-- What are the symptoms of the flu?
+- What is flu?

 ## Results